Configuration

 # True by default

-unhandled_exceptions: true
+unhandled_exceptions: false

 Turn on/off monitoring of database statements: